tarwn/lessthandot-hugo/blogs/content/posts/2009-03-27-using-vs-net-2005-sp1-with-sql-server-20.md

 The install process is a next...next...finish one as usual.
 You should now be able to connect to SQL Server 2008

-“almost error free”.
+"almost error free".
 I say almost because there is still the nice little gotcha listed on the download page of

 This update does not support the following features for SQL Server 2008: